oss-slu/SpeechTranscription/guides/userGuide.md

 3. **Grammar Correction Box** - Below the convention box, this box will hold sentences that are caught as incorrect during the grammar check process.
 The user can edit the sentence in the box to correct the error coding.
     * Note that inflectional morphemes should not be added during this step.
 4. **Submit** - This button appends the sentence within the grammar correction box to the convention box.
 Click this when you are finished editing a sentence within the grammar correction box.
-5. **Add Morphemes** - After finishing the grammar check procress (all sentences from the raw transcript should be in the convention box), the user may select this button to add inflectional morphemes to the text.
+5. **Add Morphemes** - After finishing the grammar check process (all sentences from the raw transcript should be in the convention box), the user may select this button to add inflectional morphemes to the text.
     * Note that not all inflectional morphemes will be added perfectly.
 We hope to resolve bugs of this type as quickly as possible.
 6. **Lock/Unlock** and **Clear** - These buttons work similarly for the convention box as they did for the transcription box.